avishekjana/rscratch/README.md

     $ gem install rscratch

-After you install Scratches, you need to run the generator:
+After you install RScratch, you need to run the generator:

     $ rake rscratch:install:migrations